zhangyixing3/NodeGWAS/README.md

 ```
 **Features:**
 - [x] Able to record the memory consumption and CPU time
-- [x] Able to utilize multi-threading acceleration with the Rayon library
+- [x] Able to use multi-threading acceleration with the Rayon library